Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

-## Import of orders (BigCommerce > Actindo)
+## Import of orders

+The following particularities are relevant, when you import your orders from *BigCommerce* to the *Omni-Channel* module.

 The import of offers is supported by the *BigCommerce* driver.
-- Offers are imported to the system in a configurable order status.
-That means, that you can....
+- You can define the orders that are to be imported.
+For detailed information, see [Configure BigCommerce connection](../Integration/02_ManageBigCommerceConnection.md#configure-bigcommerce-connection).
 - The *BigCommerce* connection enables parallel imports to handle larger loads.

 The following data are managed by the driver:
 - Contained products
 - Billing address
-- One Shipping address, see [Multiple shipping addresses](#multiple-shipping-addresses).
+- Only one shipping address, see [Multiple shipping addresses](#multiple-shipping-addresses).
 - Sales channels
   All sale channels that you connect via *BigCommerce* are handled as sub sales channels.
 This architecture enables you to run multiple stores in *BigCommerce*.

 Data that is not included in the above list is not included in the order import.
 For example, you may be interested in the following data, which is not part of the order import:
 - Gift wraps
-- Multiple shipping addresses, see [Multiple shipping addresses](#multiple-shipping-addresses).
+- More than one shipping address, see [Multiple shipping addresses](#multiple-shipping-addresses).
 - Customer IDs
-   *Actindo* does not use the customer IDs of *BigCommerce* to avoid inconsistencies with already existing customer IDs.
-Instead, *Actindo* automatically creates a new customer, if the import data does not match an existing *Actindo* customer.
+   *Actindo* does not use the customer IDs of *BigCommerce* to prevent potential inconsistencies with already existing customer IDs.
+Instead, *Actindo* automatically creates a new customer ID, if the imported data does not match an existing *Actindo* customer.

 If you have a strong need to have this data available, contact your *Actindo* MPS consultant.